|

 Universal Standard's color and fabric selection is more limited than ELOQUII, but the quality is stellar and they make for great wardrobe workhorses you can style a variety of ways.

 If you're looking for jeans, I highly recommend Talbots.
-I bought a pair of their white ankle jeans and wore them on a cross-country flight I found them so comfortable.
-Even more amazing, when I arrived at my destination the jeans weren't stretched out!
+I bought a pair of their slim ankle jeans and wore them on a cross-country flight I found them so comfortable.
+Even more amazing, when I arrived at my destination, the jeans weren't stretched out!
+I appreciate that Talbots offers Misses, Petite, Plus, and Plus Petite sizing.

-They wash like a dream, come in a dozen different silhouettes, have a curvy fit, long/tall options, petite in straight and plus sizes, pull-on styles, and extensive customer reviews to help you find the right pair for you.
+Talbots jeans wash like a dream, come in several different silhouettes, have a curvy fit, long/tall options, petite in straight and plus sizes, pull-on styles, and extensive customer reviews to help you find the right pair for you.ย If you think Talbots is for a certain age you haven't tried their clothes lately… you'll be pleasantly surprised.ย

 When it comes to shorts, I know this can be a difficult topic.
 I like a longer short which will balance the midsection.
 A color that is lower contrast (white, beige, and faded denim for paler skintones; black, olive, and darker denim for deeper skintones for example) will look stylish and will elongate the figure.

 An unexpected place where I have found great shorts that look good, slim the midsection, and are comfortable is Spanx.
 Yes Spanx!
-Offering up to size 3X, Spanx has a great Bermuda short that is a 10″ inseam.
-The Spanx Get Moving Skort is 15″ making it a great length to prevent thigh chafing while still looking modern.
-And for those who are shorter, their 6″ Get Moving Short is a great option.
+Offering up to size 3X, Spanx has a range of lengths, cuts, and fabrics of shorts, all offering comfortable stretch.

 Again, I must recommend Talbots for dressing your bottom half.
 Talbots has a great range of shorts where you can choose rise, length, and curvy or classic fit in misses, petite, plus, and plus petite.
 As a 5'3″ woman who carries her weight in her belly and rear, I am a fan of their 7″ Perfect Shorts.
 For taller bodies, their 10.5″ Perfect Short is a bestseller for good reason.